5 Ways to Think Like a Champion

 “If you even dream of beating me, you’d better wake up and apologize” – Muhammad Ali

 You don’t have to be an athlete to be a champion.
 Everyone has the potential to be a champion with any goal they set for themselves.
-The champion’s secret is the way he/she thinks about him/herself, the obstacles faced, and even the failures that have fueled their success.
+The champion’s secret is the way the individual thinks about themself, the obstacles faced, and even the failures that have fueled their success.

 Champions aren’t crowned because they happen to have more points at the end of the championship game or at the end of one big event.
 Champions are crowned because of the preparation, commitment, culture, and consistency that they operate in on a daily basis.
 Champions understand that the lessons learned throughout the “process” is more important than the “product”.